-In addition to his anchoring and sports duties, Sikahema hosts “Wednesday’s Child,” a weekly feature promoting the adoption of area children.
+Vai joined NBC10 in 1994.
+In addition to his anchoring duties, Vai hosts “Wednesday’s Child,” a weekly feature promoting the adoption of area children.
 The feature is sponsored by the National Adoption Center and the Dave Thomas Foundation for Adoption.

-In 2011, he received a commendation from the Congressional Caucus of Adoption in Washington, D.C. for his dedication to this program.
+Vai’s broadcast career began when he was with the NFL.
+He worked at KSAZ in Phoenix while he was with the Cardinals, and with WFRV in Green Bay, Wisconsin during his stint with the Packers.
+He ultimately ended up in Philadelphia as an Eagle from 1992 to 1994.
 He was a running back and kick returner for the team, and is ranked first among the NFL's all-time career leaders in number of punt returns and second in punt return yardage.
 He is also a two-time All-Pro and was twice named the NFL Alumni’s Kick Returner of the Year.

 Vai grew up wanting to be a professional boxer and spent many years boxing at an amateur level.
 In 2008 he accepted a challenge from former baseball player Jose Canseco to fight him in a celebrity boxing match.
 The match was dubbed ‘The War at The Shore,’ and Vai won by knockout in the first round.
 He donated his winnings to the family of Sergeant Stephen Liczbinski, a fallen officer of the Philadelphia Police Department.

 A native of Nuku’Alofa, Tonga, English is Vai’s second language.
 He resides in Mount Laurel, New Jersey and is a local leader in the Church of Jesus Christ of Latter Day Saints in Cherry Hill.
 Vai is dedicated to serving the community and played an active role in helping to secure the property for his church to build the first Mormon Temple in Pennsylvania in Center City.